 In assessing value in use, the estimated future cash flows are discounted to their present value using a discount rate that reflects current market assessment of the time value of money and the risks specific to the asset.
-An impairment loss is recognised in profit or loss if the carrying amount exceeds its recoverable amount.
+An impairment loss is recognised in the income statement if the carrying amount exceeds its recoverable amount.